At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 [The old Carcoar Manse, at the bottom of the hill below Saint James's Church, in Nov 2012.]

-James ADAM built yet another church, on ground donated by Archibald McKELLAR at Hobby's Yards, a "...neat weatherboard building, well put together, & 30 feet long by 17 feet broad, having a gothic appearance" which was opened on 29 May 1864.
+James ADAM built yet another church, on ground donated by Archibald McKELLAR at Hobby's Yards, a "... neat weatherboard building, well put together, and 30 feet long by 17 feet broad, having a gothic appearance" which was opened on 29 May 1864.

 It was replaced during the 1930's by the present brick church building; there is a burial ground attached.